jeffchiou/coordiscroll/README.md

   - Create document reading demo with 3 columns
   - Polish Demos
 - Minification
-- Fix bug for relSpringy: scrolling different elements causes relative position loss
+- Revamp relSpring: virtual overscrolling, saving relative positions.
+Currently scrolling different elements causes relative position loss
-  - Need to look at the goals being set within certain boundaries, taking into account width and height.

 ## Advanced Usage

 Several scroll functions are defined already, but if you need to roll your own, the functions take in as arguments the latest message, the account receiving the message, and the channel publishing the message.

+Coord.fullyConnect returns 1 channel per element using the elements as keys, but it doesn't have to be that way.
+You can have several channels per element, or one channel for several elements.

 ## Motivation